matrix-org/matrix-spec-proposals/proposals/3985-break-out.md

 An alternative for the VoIP use-case would be having multiple calls in one room along with multiple threads for chat.
 While this works alright for some use-cases, it has its limitations.

-## Security considerations

-None that I can think of.

 ## Unstable prefix